Toxocious/League-Of-Legends-API/README.md

 ### Setting Up The App Environment

-Within this app's file directories, navigate to the ``config`` folder.
+Within this app's file directories, create, and then navigate to, the ``config`` folder.
 Make a new file named ``environment.ini`` inside of the ``config`` folder.
 Once you've opened the ``environment.ini`` file, paste in the following snippet.